lurnie/phobos/README.md

 ## Use
 To use the calculator, go to https://lurnie.github.io/phobos/.

 To calculate something, type in the box above the graph.
 To graph an equation, type y= into the graph.
+You can zoom the graph by scrolling, and you can move it around by dragging it with the mouse.

 You can use +, -, *, /, ^, along with the functions sin, cos, tan, floor, ceil, round, log, ln, sqrt, cbrt, abs, and sign.
 You can also use the constants e and pi, and the variable x if you are graphing an equation.